oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/cloud-native-labs/Health-readiness-liveness/Health-liveness-readiness.md

 Within a second or two of the process being killed the connection to the container in the pod is terminated as the container exits.

-If we now try getting the data again it still responds  (replace <External IP> with the one for your service)
+If we now try getting the data again it still responds  (replace <External IP> with the one for your service) If you get a 503 error that just means that the pod is still restarting, wait a few seconds and try again.

 - `curl -i -k -X GET -u jack:password https://<External IP>/store/stocklevel`